sebivenlo/tex-thesis-skeleton/README.md

 ## Get it running automatically via CI on github

+Although possible, it has the follwinf drawbacks:

+* It increases your waiting time when doing edit compile verify, which is quite normal when working with source code.
+* It is more wasteful, energy wise.
+Uploading to the remote machine, have the server compile and get the result back costs cpu cycles in the whole chain.
+It may also cost you your credits on the server infra structure.

-This is the preferred version, as you can use your github repository as automated build system.
+If you stil insist, you can use your github repository as automated build system.
 It can also build your PDF file automatically.

 - If you now click on "Actions" tab
 - then on on a finished build